Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

    * Judgment and Decision Making — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
    * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
 Required credentials and years of experience:
 Job type (full-time, part-time):
 Location:
 Salary, benefits and perks:
+***
 ### Job posting for Operators:
-Job title
+Job title:
-Occupation (SOC label and code)
+Occupation (SOC label and code):
-Industry (NAICS title and code)
+Industry (NAICS title and code):
 List of tasks:
 List of skills:
-Required credentials and years of experience
+Required credentials and years of experience:
-Job type (full-time, part-time)
+Job type (full-time, part-time):
-Location
+Location:
-Salary, benefits and perks
+Salary, benefits and perks:
 ***

 ## Task 6